satheesheppalapelli/satheesheppalapelli/README.md

 ## About Me

 🚀 I have over 4 years of experience in building robust and scalable software solutions.
-My expertise lies in Java/J2EE, Servlets, JSP, Spring, Hibernate, Spring Boot, RESTFul, Microservices architecture with AWS cloud, Docker and Kubernetes.
+My expertise lies in Java/J2EE, Spring Boot, RESTFul, Microservices architecture with AWS cloud, Docker and Kubernetes.

 💻 I love working on challenging projects and exploring new technologies.
 Whether it's designing API integrations, developing spring boot applications, setting up CI/CD pipelines, or diving into frontend development with ReactJS, I'm always up for a new adventure in coding.